acook/blacklight/README.markdown

 > `blacklight` is a general-pupose **multithreading** concatenative stack-based programming language with first-class **queues** and **objects** with delegation.

-blacklight doesn't need "variables", instead program state is stored in a simple set of stacks.
+Program state is stored in a simple set of stacks.

-blacklight doesn't need "lambdas" or function "arguments", instead you have a vectors of operations on a stack.
+Code reuse through vectors of operations and object slots.

 Features